Sodiq179/AirBnB_clone/README.md

-# AirBnB_clone
+# Description
-AirBnB console clone
+This aims to create a basic clone of the AirBnB web app